Zed AI Improvement

 Note that rating responses will send your data related to that response to Zed's servers.
 If you don't want data persisted on Zed's servers, don't rate.
 We will not collect data for improving our Agentic offering without you explicitly rating responses.

-When using upstream services through Zed AI, we require assurances from our service providers that your user content won't be used for training models.
-For example, usage of Anthropic Claude 3.5 via Zed AI in the Assistant is governed by the Anthropic Commercial Terms which includes the following:
+When using upstream services through Zed's hosted models, we require assurances from our service providers that your user content won't be used for training models.

-When you directly connect the Zed Assistant with a non Zed AI service (e.g. via API key) Zed does not have control over how your data is used by that service provider.
+When you use your own API keys or external agents, Zed does not have control over how your data is used by that service provider.
 You should reference your agreement with each service provider to understand what terms and conditions apply.

 Data we collect